SharePoint

-SharePoint is a web-based collaborative platform primarily used for building corporate intranets, document and content management, and file sharing.
-Developed by Microsoft, It is primarily used as part of the hosted service Microsoft 365, but it can also be hosted by an IT department or service provider, using an on premises version called "Server Edition".
-Launched in 2001, it was initially bundled with Windows Server as Windows SharePoint Server, then renamed to Microsoft Office SharePoint Server, and then finally renamed to SharePoint.
+Microsoft SharePoint is a web-based collaborative platform primarily used for building corporate intranets, document and content management, and file sharing.
+Developed by Microsoft, it is primarily used as part of the hosted service Microsoft 365, but it can also be hosted by an IT department or service provider, using an on premises version called "SharePoint Server".
+Launched in 2001, SharePoint was originally licensed under the Microsoft Office Server suite (alongside Microsoft Exchange), and a feature limited version was bundled with Windows Server.
+These were unified under the SharePoint brand in 2010.
+The feature limited version, SharePoint Foundation, was discontinued in 2013.
+SharePoint today is primarily distributed as part of Microsoft 365, with the SharePoint Server available on a Microsoft 365 billing subscription.

+SharePoint provides the storage layer for OneDrive, Microsoft Teams files, and Microsoft Loop components, and is the primary grounding source for Microsoft 365 Copilot.

-According to Microsoft, as of December 2020, SharePoint had over 200 million users.
+According to Microsoft, as of March 2026, more than one billion users interact with SharePoint each year, with around two billion files uploaded and two million sites created daily.

-Application
+Applications

 The most common uses of SharePoint include:

 Enterprise content and document management

 SharePoint allows storage, retrieval, searching, archiving, tracking, management, and reporting on electronic documents and records.
 Many of the functions in this product are designed around various legal, information management, and process requirements in organizations.
 SharePoint also provides search and "graph" functionality.
 SharePoint allows collaborative real-time editing and encrypted/information-rights-managed synchronization by providing the underlying technical infrastructure for Microsoft OneDrive.

 SharePoint is often used to replace or supplement an existing corporate file server, and is typically coupled with an enterprise content management policy.